mndar/rbf/README.md

 RootFS Build Factory is a set of tools and scripts to generate rootfs images for 32-bit ARM Boards.
 - Tested with Fedora 22 ARM (Dnf), Fedora 21 ARM and CentOS 7 ARM repositories.
 - Default **root** password has now been set to **password1234** in all templates.
+- For now, disable SELinux while generating an image.

 **Tested Emulators**
 - Qemu [HowTo](doc/QEMU_README.md)